-- If the property is leasehold then consent must also be obtained from the Freeholder.
-This may mean an additional clause into the Tenancy Agreement.
+If the property is leasehold then consent must also be obtained from the Freeholder.
+This may mean an additional clause in the Tenancy Agreement.

-- The Housing Act 2004 (together with new legislation which will be enforced by the end of 2006), must be understood and complied with.
+The Housing Act 2004 must be understood and complied with.
 This Act contains the following:

-- For empty property, powers are given to the local authority to take over property that has been left empty long-term
+- Powers are given to the local authority to take over property that has been left empty long-term.

 2. Health & Safety

 All properties must conform to the areas of HHSRS, which stands for the Housing, Health & Safety Rating System.
-As these vary dependent on your property and also with each tenant application, we can provide valuable information on what you must do as a Landlord to comply with these regulations.
+As these vary depending on the property and also with each tenant application, we can provide valuable information on what you must do as a landlord to comply with these regulations.
 Please contact us for further information.

 In addition, the Health & Safety Act 2004 sets out firm guidelines which must be complied with.
-As a Landlord it is also your responsibility to ensure that all items such as gas, water, electricity, oil, sanitary, hot water and space heaters are checked annually for their serviceability and repairs completed when necessary.
+As a landlord it is your responsibility to ensure that all items such as gas, water, electricity, oil, sanitary, hot water and space-heaters are checked annually for their serviceability and repairs completed when necessary.
 This also includes TV aerials, switches, telephone and other sockets.
-If appliances are left as part of the tenancy, these will also need to be maintained by the Landlord and/or replaced as necessary.
+If appliances are left as part of the tenancy, these will also need to be maintained by the landlord and/or replaced as necessary.
 This is a very serious area as you can be prosecuted if you are not fully compliant with all current legislation, which can lead to fines and/or imprisonment.

-In particular there are a number of specific Acts which must be compiled with which includes:-
+In particular there are a number of specific Acts which must be complied with which includes:

 - Fire and Furnishings (FIRE) (safety) Regulations (1988)